Zoo Conservation

 - Supporting your local beekeeping organization – http://southernazbeekeepers.org/

-COMPOSTING FOOD WASTE
+COMPOSTING FOOD AND ANIMAL WASTE

-Through the City of Tucson’s FoodCycle program, Reid Park Zoo is able to compost all food scraps produced for the Zoo’s kitchen and from staff lunches.
+Through the City of Tucson’s FoodCycle program, Reid Park Zoo is able to compost all food scraps produced by the Zoo’s kitchen and from staff lunches.
 The FoodCycle program is operated by Environmental Services in partnership with the University of Arizona Compost Cats.
 All businesses that generate food waste within Tucson city limits can participate including restaurants, hotels, grocery stores, etc. You can learn more about the program here.

 Interested in composting at home?
 Check out this guide from the University of Arizona for some helpful tips!